guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 You’ll need to think about what’s important to you in terms of security and flexibility.
 An annuity can provide you with a guaranteed level of income.
 This is similar to defined benefit pensions and the basic State Pension but different from flexi-access drawdown products which are more flexible.

-With cash and income drawdown, where part or all of your pot remains invested, your pot will only stay the same (or increase) if you take out as much or less than the amount it grows.
+With cash and flexi-access drawdown, where part or all of your pot remains invested, your pot will only stay the same (or increase) if you take out as much or less than the amount it grows.

 Your [basic State Pension](https://www.gov.uk/state-pension/overview) amount will increase each year.